 NYU Center for Genomics and Systems Biology - 12 Waverly Place, New York, NY 10003

-This position is for a post-PhD trainee preparing for a research scientist career path.
-The planned position will provide a transition to career independence through the development of professional skills; supervision by mentors incorporating individual development plans in support of training goals and those of faculty mentor; and publication of research findings/scholarship during the postdoc appointment period.
+This position is for a trainee preparing for a research path.
+It will provide development of technical skills; supervision by senior scientists incorporating individual development plan in support of training goals and those of faculty mentor; and possible publication of research findings during appointment period.

 For people in the EU, click here for information on your privacy rights under GDPR: www.nyu.edu/it/gdpr

 NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, reproductive health decision making, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.

 NYU aims to be among the greenest urban campuses in the country and carbon neutral by 2040.
 Learn more at nyu.edu/sustainability